ccronheimer/SimpleEventApp/README.md

-## Simple Event App
+## Simple Event App 📆

-A very simple app to add events to a list. "todo event list"
+A very simple app to add events to a realm db.
-- Data is added to a local realm db to persist launches
+- Data can be added to the db.
+- Data can be deleted from the db.

 ## Screenshots

 <img src="ExampleHome.png"
-     style="width: 400px;" />
+     style="width: 350px;" />

 <img src="ExampleInput.png"
-     style="width: 400px;" />
+     style="width: 350px;" />